Archit327/AZ900-/MHA KT sessions.md

 ports used by google

-create a sheet for azure vm created name , name inside the vm, and ip of that vm, and ports open for that vm
+create a sheet for azure vm created name , name inside the vm, and ip of that vm, and ports open for that vm deploying  the new vm and changing the name of the new vm with the old vm
 ![[Pasted image 20240229150957.png]]